 Everyone knows about costly travel destinations like Maui in Hawaii.
 Still, a family vacation destination doesn’t need to be an overpriced beach resort to be special.
-Here are some tips for relatively inexpensive travel locations for your next family getaway!
+Here are nine relatively inexpensive travel locations for your next family getaway.

 When you think of planning a getaway to Florida, you probably imagine riding roller coasters at an amusement park like Disney World or wandering the Wizarding World of Harry Potter at Universal Orlando.
-You probably don’t picture yourself relaxing on the beach in the oldest city in the United States.
+It stands to reason you probably don’t picture you and your family relaxing on the beach in the oldest city in the United States.
 St. Augustine — founded in 1565 — has an array of fun, educational, and relaxing things to do.

 Things to Do in St. Augustine

 St. Augustine is also home to beautiful beaches!
-St. Augustine Beach is known for its white sands and lucid water.
+St. Augustine Beach is known for its white sand and vividly colored water.
 It’s a great place to snorkel, and there’s a splash pad where the kids can run around.
-Admission to the St. Augustine Beach is free unless you want to check out the historic pier, which will cost you a whopping $1.
+Admission to St. Augustine Beach is free unless you want to check out the historic pier, which will only cost you a $1.

-St. Augustine has plenty of other offerings, including a lively downtown district, several wineries, and a vibrant art and music scene.
-The city will likely be a big hit with the entire family and only a small hit to your wallet.
+The city has plenty of other offerings, including a lively downtown district, several wineries, and a vibrant art and music scene.
+St. Augustine will likely be a big hit with the entire family, and only a small hit to your wallet.